zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 }
  ```

-Once the AssetViewModel has been added you will need to add a reference to it
-from the AssetType in PDL.
+After the `AssetViewModel` has been added, there should also be a reference to it from the `AssetType` in the PDL file.

 ```xml
 <AssetType Name="MyResource"